Samuel Muñoz — Assistant Professor

 Joeri Reinders — Ph.D.
 Student

 Joeri is a Ph.D. student in the Department of Marine & Environmental Sciences.
 He is from the Netherlands, and most recently lived and studied in The Hague where he received a B.Sc in Earth, Energy and Sustainability with a focus on Earth system science from Leiden University.
-At the Earth Surface Systems Lab, his research focuses on how climate and human activities shape hazards and economies along the Mississippi River and other major river systems.
+At the Earth Surface Systems Lab, his research focuses on integrating new paleoflood records from southeast Texas with a hydrologic model to understand the controls on and likelihood of a record-breaking flood event like Hurricane Harvey.

 Undergraduate Students & Co-Ops